sivamalla42/csvserver/README.md

 ## Part II
   0. Delete any containers running from the last part.
+  1. Use a `.env` file to pass environment variables used in part I.
-  1. Create a `docker-compose.yaml` file for the setup from part I.
+  2. Create a `docker-compose.yaml` file for the setup from part I.
-  2. One should be able to run the application with `docker-compose up`.
+  3. One should be able to run the application with `docker-compose up`.

 ### Save the solution
   - Copy the `docker-compose.yaml` to the `solution` directory.